binipringle/contracts/_texts/0-outline.md

 I: The first question is how much damages Buyer would be entitled to under the Expectation theory.

 R: The expectation theory of contract damages aims to put the plaintiff in as good a position as she would have been in had the contract been performed.
-When applying the expectation theory, courts calculate …
+When applying the expectation theory, courts measure the difference between what was given and what was promised, along with consequential and incidental expenses minus any payments received from the breaching party and any costs incurred as a result of the breach.
+The proper amount is that which puts the non-breaching party in as good a position as she would have been in had the contract been performed.

 A: Here,